ramikhafagi96/Memory-Optimization/Report.md

 In RxJS it is very important to remember to unsubscribe from an observable for two reasons:

-**1.** A subscription has a reference to the component they're created in.
+**1.** A subscription has a reference to the component they are created in.
 So, when the component gets destroyed it will not be garbage collected and that will result in a memory leak.
-**2.** The code will continue to execute in the backgorund even if the component gets destroyed, and that can result to unpredictable erros and side effects.
+**2.** The code will continue to execute in the background even if the component gets destroyed, and that can result to unpredictable errors and side effects.

 The solution to this issue is quite simple yet can go unnoticed very easily.
 We need to hook into `ngOnDestroy` component lifecycle to clean up our subscriptions in both components before the component gets destroyed.